dchakarov/dchakarov.github.io/_posts/2023-03-04-letter-play.md

 To make the movements even less _perfect_ we can introduce randomness.
 Instead of returning `-20` or `20`, the `angles` method can return something like `Double.random(in: 18...22)`, for example.

-So far we managed to produce _rotating letters_.
+So far, we have managed to produce _rotating letters_.
 Our target is _dancing letters_ so let's keep going.
 The other two attributes we can animate are `scale` and `border width`.
-Changing the scale of the letters will introduce a pulsating effect, which combined with a border thickness will have the desired effect.
-We want all these animations to happen in unison, that's why we are going to be using the same `isAnimating` variable to control all of them.
+Changing the scale of the letters will introduce a pulsating effect, which, combined with a border thickness, will have the desired result.
+We want all these animations to happen in unison.
+That's why we will use the same `isAnimating` variable to control all of them.
 Let's start with `scale`.
-We don't want the letters to get way too big or way too tiny, so the scale factor shouldn't change more than 10-20%.
+We don't want the letters to get too big or too tiny, so the scale factor shouldn't change more than 10-20%.
 You can play with it and see what values work for you.
-For my needs, 0.85 - 1.15 seems to work best.
+For my needs, 0.85 - 1.15 works best.
 Once again, feel free to add randomness for even better results.

 ```swift
     var body: some View {